 Interest rates on these loans can be more competitive than unsecured loans.
 People who may not be eligible for an unsecured loan can have a better chance of being approved for a secured loan.

 Getting a secured loan isn’t difficult as there’s a variety of lenders in this space.
-Typically, the following process will apply:
+Typically, the following process will apply.
+Customers should:

 - Go through the offerings of bad credit loan providers and compare the fees, rates and features.

-- Establish if your credit history, income and employment is in line with the requirements of the lender you want to apply with.
+- Establish that their credit history, income and employment is in line with the requirements of the lender they want to apply with.

-- When you’re approved, you have to accept the terms and conditions before the lender send you your loan, which is usually transferred straight into your account.
+- Accept the terms and conditions (subject to approval) before the lender sends them their loan, which is usually transferred straight into their account.

 Types of secured bad credit loans

 - Car loans.
-If you’re looking to purchase a new or used car, you can use the car to secure the loan and receive a lower rate from the lender.
-These loans may have restrictions as to the type of car you can buy and what you can do with the loan amount.
+If someone is looking to purchase a new or used car, they can use the car to secure the loan and receive a lower rate from the lender.
+These loans may have restrictions as to the type of car applicants can buy and what they can do with the loan amount.

 - Home equity loans.
-If you have equity in your home you can consider getting a home equity loan where the equity you hold works as collateral.
+If someone has equity in their home they can consider getting a home equity loan where the equity they hold works as collateral.